Hiurge/Certificates/README.md

 # Certificates

-This is a short review of my Machine Learning, Data Science, Databases (and more) courses.
-There are over 30 courses i have acomplished in between september 2017 and may 2018.
-Order of doc goes like this:
+This is a short review of my Machine Learning, Data Science, Databases (and more, over 30) courses i have acomplished between September 2017 and May 2018:

 I. My courses list